debezium/debezium/DOCUMENTATION.md

 ```
 {link-prefix}:{link-outbox-event-router}#basic-outbox-configuration
 ```
-In the Antora-based documentation, the `{link-prefix}` attribute resolves to the `xref` macro, but when the content is reused downstream, it can contain a different value.
+In the Antora-based documentation, the `{link-prefix}` attribute resolves to the `xref` macro, but when the content is reused in a downstream framework, it can contain a different value.

 Similarly, in the Antora-based documentation, the `<content-category-attribute>` corresponds to the path to the targeted file, but when the content is rendered in a downstream framework, it can contain a different value.
 To determine which category attribute to use when linking to a different file, see the `link-*` attributes that are listed in the `asciidoc` section of the [`documentation/antora.yml`](../documentation/antora.yml) file.